 Check your camera and microphone, test several times to ensure you can be seen and heard.
 What is your background?
 Is it messy and distracting?
 Does it reveal personal information about you?
 As much as possible, try to ensure you have a plain background that doesn’t distract from you and what you’re saying.
 If that’s not possible, blur or use a plain background during the interview.

 Have a backup plan for if your tech fails on the day.
 Even the best laid plans can fail!
-Ensure you have the interviewers’ email addresses and phone numbers so that you can contact them as soon as you know you have a problem.
+Ensure you have the remote interviewers’ email addresses and phone numbers so that you can contact them as soon as you know you have a problem.

 Warn housemates and family members that this interview is taking place!
 Interviewers know that remote interviews present unique challenges, but this doesn’t mean you should be complacent.
 Put a sign up on the door, arrange for additional childcare, walk the dog, ban others from using the internet for that hour, and try as much as you can to prevent distractions.